ASHLESHA05/Distributed-Log-System/README.md

 # Distributed-logging-system

-[ Note: This repo project has some ongoing updates by building more robust system using RabbitMq and soem ML based log anomoly  detection!!
+[ Note: This repo project has some ongoing updates by building more robust system using RabbitMq and some ML based log anomoly  detection!!
 Stay tunes ]

 This repository contains a set of microservices for inventory management, order processing, payment, and shipping, along with a Pub-Sub system for communication and monitoring.
 It also includes an alerting system and Kibana for log visualization.